+This document solely represents the views of the IEEE 802.15 Working Group and does not necessarily represent a position of either the IEEE, the IEEE Standards Association, or IEEE 802.

 The initial IEEE 802 response to the NOI generally supported expanding license exempt use of the mid band frequencies but raised concerns over whether effective coexistence mechanisms could be found for existing Ultra Wide Band (UWB) uses, particularly in the 6-7 GHz band, the only globally available band for UWB.
 The 802.15 Working Group has a number of Standards with UWB Physical (PHY) layers, and there are many manufacturers that have already deployed equipment in the license exempt band between 5.925 GHz and 7.125 GHz.
 This equipment operates in compliance with FCC PART 15, Subpart C Section 15.250, and/or Subpart F, depending on their characteristics.
 The IEEE 802.15 standards potentially impacted include IEEE Std 802.15.4a (2007), IEEE Std 802.15.6 (2012), IEEE Std 802.15.4f (2012), and soon IEEE Std 802.15.8.
 Use of these standards has fostered significant growth in the UWB industry.

 Many companies have made massive investments in R&D for more than a decade developing products using IEEE 802.15 UWB modulations.
 One of the main application areas of the current UWB deployments is real-time location systems, (RTLS) which include safety and security applications.
 Impairment of those systems could have serious consequences.